CNX plan to turn mine gas into jet fuel a ‘win-win’, or carbon accounting 'gimmick'?

 “If they’re not using (the methane) to make sustainable aviation fuel, the methane is going to go into the atmosphere.
 And methane is this noxious, horrible greenhouse gas that’s super potent,” she said.

-Reporting for this story was supported by the MIT Environmental Solutions Initiative Fellowship.
+Reporting for this story was supported by the MIT Environmental Solutions Journalism Fellowship.